Aalto5G/pptk/README.md

 skip list based timer code taken from DPDK is under BSD license and the Linux IP fragment reassembly code is under GPLv2.

+# Data plane wrappers

+One might ask whether data plane wrappers are needed at all.
+After all, isn't it possible to use either netmap or DPDK directly?

+However, there are multiple packet I/O technologies.
+They have differing network interface card support.
+Building an entire application on one means one cannot use another.

+Also, raw netmap has a poor multithreaded interface.
+For example, if three threads are used on an 8-core machine, it isn't possible to simply open three input queues with netmap.
+If only three input queues are opened on an 8-core machine, the packets going to the non-opened five will be lost.

+To solve this issue, there are data plane wrappers like OpenDataPlane (ODP).
+However, ODP has suboptimal performance due to its interface that requires the packet memory to be managed by ODP.
+This means additional memory copies are required with technologies like netmap that want to manage the memory internally.
+Such additional memory copies result in suboptimal performance.

+In order to remedy the poor performance of ODP, PPTK has a data plane wrapper called LDP.
+LDP supports packet I/O via sockets, netmap, DPDK, and also via ODP.
+In order to improve the poor multithreaded interface of netmap, LDP automatically checks that the number of queues in an interface is properly configured before starting the LDP application.

 # LDP

 LDP is L Data Plane.
 What does the L mean, then?
 Well, everyone can interpret